All-optical quantum computing using cubic phase gates: Optical Quantum Computation

-Note that the subset of single-qubit gates $\left\lbrace \hat H, \hat S, \hat T \right\rbrace$ contains a redundant gate, $\hat S$, since $\hat T^2 = \hat S$, and so even the smaller set $\left\lbrace \hat H, \hat T, \text{CNOT} \right\rbrace$ would be multi-qubit universal in the approximate sense, as described above.
-Nonetheless, it is convenient to keep the gate $\hat S$ in the universal set, because it allows to complete the set of so-called Clifford gates, when acting on many qubits, $\left\lbrace \hat H, \hat S, \text{CNOT} \right\rbrace$.
-There is then no need to include the non-Clifford $\hat T$ gate for such ``Clifford quantum computations'', which are known to be efficiently simulable by a classical computer \cite{NielsenChuang}.
-Towards implementations and fault tolerance (and, for optics, especially loss tolerance), it is useful to reserve the $\hat T$ gate only for the non-Clifford part of a quantum computation, which is the crucial part to accomplish universality and to circumvent classical simulability for a ``quantum speed-up'' (sometimes also called ``quantum advantage'' or ``quantum supremacy'', even when universality is not available).
-Not to waste non-Clifford gates for Clifford quantum computing becomes particularly striking in the CV case below.
+Note that the set of Eq.~\eqref{DVUgateset} contains a redundant gate, $\hat S=\hat T^2$.
+It is, however, convenient to keep the gate $\hat S$ in the universal set, because it allows to complete the set of so-called Clifford gates $\left\lbrace \hat H, \hat S, \text{CNOT} \right\rbrace$, which are known to be efficiently simulable by a classical computer \cite{NielsenChuang}.
+Towards implementations and fault tolerance, it is useful to reserve the $\hat T$ gate only for the non-Clifford part of a quantum computation, which is the crucial part to accomplish universality and to circumvent classical simulability for a ``quantum advantage''.
+Not to waste non-Clifford gates for Clifford quantum computing becomes particularly striking in the CV case.